 If the UE starts to report valid ACK/NACK for PCell from the first UL slot that occurs after the beginning of DL slot (j+TBWPswitchDelay+k1).
 The number of successful subtest is increased by one.
 Otherwise, count a fail for the test and go to step 7

-7. After T3 expires, the UE switch back to BWP-1, if the switch fails, switch off the UE.
+7. If the switch fails, switch off the UE.

 Then ensure the UE is in state RRC_CONNECTED with generic procedure parameters Connectivity NR, Connected without release On and Test Mode On according to TS 38.508-1 [14] clause 4.5.

+and then

+The SS shall send a RRCReconfiguration message with updated bandwidth part configuration Active BWP-1 in table 6.5.6.1.2.5-1 for DL BWP switch.
+Then the UE shall transmit a RRCReconfigurationComplete message.

 8. Repeat steps 2-7 until the confidence level according to Tables G.2.3-1 in Annex G clause G.2 is achieved.